 - 4. Heavy use areas which are components of 15A NCAC 02T.1300 certified animal waste management plans must meet additional buffer requirements as included in SB 1217 interagency guidance documents. - 5.
 Flash grazing is intended to maintain desired riparian resource conditions by managing the frequency, duration, timing, and intensity of use by flash grazing animals in pasture systems.
 The goal of this practice is to permit livestock management of riparian areas while maintaining riparian and watershed function, surface water quality, and desired species composition and vigor of plant communities.
 It is not to be utilized to access additional grazing land when pasture forage is insufficient. - a.
 Flash grazing to manage vegetation within excluded riparian areas is permitted at the discretion of the District board based on local priorities with a site-specific determination by the conservation planner.
 Field offices unwilling to assist cooperators in achieving success and monitor flash grazing activities should not offer this practice to cooperators in their district. - b.
-Fencing must be located at a minimum of 20 feet on average from the top of the streambank. - c.
-Temporary fencing (not cost-shareable) is recommended to protect streambanks while using forage adjacent to the stream. - d.
+Temporary fencing (not cost-shareable) is recommended to protect streambanks while using forage adjacent to the stream. - c.
 Flash grazing is permitted for a 24-to-48-hour period each spring and/or early fall when soil is dry enough to minimize trampling damage and plant cover is abundant.
 Flash grazing may be achieved by dividing the excluded area into zones and the 24-to-48-hour grazing period applies to each zone.
 Grazing must be managed to allow plants to reestablish leaf area and replenish root stocks.
 Where the intent is to establish and maintain woody vegetation, grazing is not permitted until present vegetation is hardy enough to withstand browse.
-Grazing activities should be planned only during times when risk to the environment is limited and monitored to ensure adequate cover remains to protect riparian areas from erosion due to seasonal runoff. - e.
+Grazing activities should be planned only during times when risk to the environment is limited and monitored to ensure adequate cover remains to protect riparian areas from erosion due to seasonal runoff. - d.
 Plans must include specifications for livestock type, livestock number, access timing, forage amounts, grazing duration, forage composition, and allowable grazing heights to prevent resource concerns.
 The height of forage residues following grazing should be based on environmental conditions and plant species.
-The forage residue stubble height must not average less than six inches. - f.
+The forage residue stubble height must not average less than six inches. - e.
 Flash grazing is not permitted to undermine exclusion requirements or grazing prohibitions of any other cost shared BMPs during their maintenance period.
 For example, flash grazing of restored streams and streambanks, forested riparian buffer, pond or waste storage facility dams, critical area plantings or other vegetative BMP established with cost share funds is not permitted during the maintenance period.